Shreyasc27/KotlinNotes/Section_6_Loops&If&When&TryCatch&Expression.md

 * `Ranges` - Have start anf the end value.
 Can be used for For loop or Can be assigned to variables.
 * Any type that is `comparable` can be used in a range.
 * `in` operator is used to check if the value is in range.
+* Loops can be named using '@'.
+Eg -
 ```
 package academy.learningprogramming.loops